EEOB-BioData/BCB546X-R/_episodes/06-data-transformation.md

 > ~~~
 > {: .r}
 >
-> * Alternatively, you can read files directly from the Internet into R by replacing the file paths with a web address in `read_csv`.
-In doing this no local copy of the csv file is first saved onto your computer.
-For example,
+> * Alternatively, you can read files directly from the Internet with the `read_csv` function:
 >
 > ~~~
 > dvst <- read_csv("https://raw.githubusercontent.com/vsbuffalo/bds-files/master/chapter-08-r/Dataset_S1.txt")